-Chondroitin is also a natural substance found in the body.
-It is believed to help draw water and nutrients into the cartilage, keeping it spongy and healthy.
+Chondroitin is also a natural substance found in the body and in cartilage.
+It is believed that it helps to draw water and nutrients into the cartilage, keeping it spongy and healthy.
 Chondroitin is available as chondroitin sulfate supplements, which are made from bovine (cow) or shark cartilage.

-It is believed these supplements may be useful for people with osteoarthritis (OA), where there has been a breakdown of cartilage.
-It is thought that taking glucosamine and/or chondroitin supplements may relieve the pain and prevent or slow the breakdown of cartilage in OA.
+It is thought that taking glucosamine and/or chondroitin supplements may relieve pain and prevent or slow the breakdown of cartilage in OA.
+However, high-quality studies show little or no benefit.
 Note, most of the studies have looked only at OA of the knee, with very few studies of other joints (for example, hips, hands, back).
-To date there is no evidence that these supplements are effective for any other forms of arthritis.

 What does the research say?